Bastardkb/bastardkb.github.io/fw/flashing.md

 Sourcing your firmware can be done in a couple ways:

-// TODO fix link build?
+// TODO fix link build to internal doc?

 - downloading it from the [release section on github][releases]
 - build your own firmware, [detailed here][build]